Fedosin/enhancements/enhancements/machine-api/out-of-tree-provider-support.md

 A: No. Control plane nodes only.
 [Source](https://kubernetes.io/docs/concepts/overview/components/#cloud-controller-manager)

 Q: How does SDN depend on CCM?
 A: CCMs manage `LoadBalancer` `Service` resources in all in-tree cloud implementations, except vSphere, so their creation will not be possible while the CCM is down.
 This will affect the [ingress-operator](https://github.com/openshift/cluster-ingress-operator).
-Cloud networking across `Nodes` is [disabled](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/8be94db9da523152af2268bd7f891fe089a424eb/bindata/v4.1.0/config/defaultconfig.yaml#L8-L9) by default for all clouds.
+Cloud networking across `Nodes` is [disabled](https://github.com/openshift/cluster-kube-controller-manager-operator/blob/8be94db9da523152af2268bd7f891fe089a424eb/bindata/v4.1.0/config/defaultconfig.yaml#L8-L9) by default for all clouds, so the routes will not be provisioned for the Node by the `CCM` (which is done by `Routes()` method in the interface), and so not required for SDN functionality.

-Q: How metrics are affected by the CCM misgration?
+Q: How metrics are affected by the CCM migration?
 A: Currently the `CCM` implementation is using the same set of metrics from the core repository.
 The `CCMO` will require prometheus configuration to collect them from a different location.

 ## Other notes

 ##### Removing a deprecated feature

 Upstream is currently planning to remove support for the in-tree providers with OCP-4.8 (kubernetes 1.21) - based on the slack [conversation](https://kubernetes.slack.com/archives/CPPU7NY8Y/p1589289501020600).
-The enchancement [describes](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md) steps towards this process.
-Our goal is to have a working alternative for the in-tree providers ready to be used on-par with old implementation befor the upstream release will remove this feature from core Kubernetes repository.
+The enhancement [describes](https://github.com/kubernetes/enhancements/blob/473d6a094f07e399079d1ce4698d6e52ddcc1567/keps/sig-cloud-provider/20190125-removing-in-tree-providers.md) steps towards this process.
+Our goal is to have a working alternative for the in-tree providers ready to be used on-par with old implementation before the upstream release will remove this feature from core Kubernetes repository.

+The `cloud-provider` and `cloud-config` flags from `kubelet` will be removed in 1.23 - [link](https://github.com/kubernetes/kubernetes/pull/90408).

 ## Timeline